12 Best portable standalone drawing tablets

 If you want the portability and less strain on your hands, get the 11-inch iPad Pro which weighs 466g but that model doesn’t come with the mini LED display, it equipped with a standard LCD panel.

-2. Apple iPad Air 5th Gen
+2. iPad Air (5th Gen)

 iPad Air 5th Gen standalone drawing tablet with apple pencil 2nd gen

-The iPad Air (5th Generation) uses a 10.9-inch, 2360×1640-pixel, 264ppi Liquid Retina display with 500 nits of brightness. offering more similarities to the premium iPad Pro 11″ than ever.
+The iPad Air (5th Generation) uses a 10.9-inch, 2360×1640-pixel, 264ppi Liquid Retina display with 500 nits of brightness, offering more similarities to the iPad Pro 11″ than ever.

-The screen runs at 60Hz, no HDR, so scrolling isn’t as buttery-smooth as it is on the iPad Pro’s 120Hz panel.
+The screen runs at 60Hz, no HDR, so scrolling isn’t as buttery-smooth as it is on the 11″ iPad Pro’s 120Hz panel.

 M1 chip and 8GB RAM makes the iPad Air 5 extremely fast, it absolutely delivers the power you need to get work done like a professional.

-It does practically everything you’ll need from an iPad, and the M1 chip will continue to deliver high performance for some time to come.
+iPad Air (5th Generation) does practically everything you’ll need from an iPad, and the M1 chip will continue to deliver high performance for some time to come.

-3. Samsung Galaxy Tab S8 Ultra
+3. Samsung Galaxy Tab S9 Ultra

-4. Microsoft Surface Pro 9
+4. Surface Pro 9

 Microsoft Surface Pro 9 standalone drawing tablet with slim pen2

-The Microsoft Slim Pen 2 has drawing performance almost on par with the Apple Pencil and Samsung S Pen.
+The Slim Pen 2 has drawing performance almost on par with the Apple Pencil and Samsung S Pen.
 The pen supports palm rejection, tilt and up to 4096 levels of pressure sensitivity. very responsive and functional.
 It charges in the optional surface keyboard slot.

 The tablet’s metal frame feels well built and offers next to no flex when pressed.
 A kickstand at the back allows it to stand freely without the keyboard as well as hiding the removable panel for changing out the absolutely tiny solid-state drive.

-5. Wacom MobileStudio Pro 13
+5. Wacom MobileStudio Pro 16

-Wacom MobileStudio Pro 13 standalone drawing tablet with pro pen 2 stylus
+Wacom MobileStudio Pro 16 standalone drawing tablet

-Mobile studio Pro is different from other Wacom cintiq (require a laptop or PC) tablets and is extremely similar to iPad Pro since it has a built-in computer, making it is a standalone product.
+Mobile studio Pro is different from other Wacom cintiq (require a laptop or PC) tablets and is extremely similar to iPad Pro since it has a built-in computer, making it is a standalone tablet.

 6. Lenovo Tab P12 Pro